simse/chronos/README.md

 You can find screenshots [right here](https://imgur.com/a/NJVumLw).
 Please bear in mind, this is dummy early beta.

 ## Bug reporting
-If you found a bug, which wouldn't surprise me, please do send me an email at bug-reports@simse.io.
+If you found a bug, which wouldn't surprise me, please do send me an email at bug-reports@simse.io or better yet, open an issue on GitHub.